rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 heirachical 'use' paths have their own problems.
 When moving sources up or down the directory tree, refactoring would still be needed;

-one might need references to a long string of ```super::super::..``` statements to refer to symbols in the project root.
+If this was to replace the existing use/mod behaviour, one might need references to a long string of ```use mod super::super::..::main``` statements to refer to symbols relative to the project root.

 The behaviour of the standard prelude would not seem as consistent with this scheme.